drothschild/ModResume/README.md

 ModResume is a Resume organizer.
-Add your experience.
+-Add your experience.
-Tag as you go.
+-Tag as you go.
-When you need a new resume, select by tag, fine tune and send!
+-When you need a new resume, filter by tag, fine tune and send!

+Tech Stacks
+-Rails

 Available on Heroku